samuelhrqe/samuelhrqe.github.io/_posts/2025-07-04-push-button-with-polling.md

 The entire code for this tutorial is available [here](https://github.com/samuelhrqe/zephyr-on-esp32/tree/main/button_polling).
 You can use this as a starting point for more complex projects involving buttons and other GPIO devices.

+The video below provides a visual demonstration of the project:

+{%
+  include embed/video.html
+  src='push_button.mp4'
+  types='mp4'
+  title='Demonstration of Push Button with Polling in Zephyr on ESP32' autoplay=false loop=true
+  muted=true
+%}

 ## References {#references}

 - [Introduction to Zephyr Part 4: Devicetree Tutorial \| DigiKey][esp32_on_zephyr_yt]{:target="_blank"}